Creamy Mixed Onions Gratin

 - 1/2 cup bread crumbs or Panko breadcrumbs

-- Melt butter on low heat in wide bottomed cast iron enameled pan, once melted, add in onions, leek, and garlic, stir throughout, cover with pot lid until mixture has cooked down
+- Melt butter on low heat in a lidded wide bottomed cast iron enameled pan, tumble in the onions, leek, and garlic, stir throughout, cover pot with the lid and heat until mixture has cooked down, around twenty minutes to a half- hour, stirring intermittently

-- Sprinkle over the flour, stir through, cook two minutes
+- Increase heat to medium and sprinkle over the flour, stir through, cook three minutes

-- Pour in the wine, increase heat to medium, cook to reduce around three to four minutes
+- Pour in the wine, cook to reduce by half, three to four minutes

-- Add the half and half, heat until hot then tumble in the Gruyere, stir through until melted
+- Pour in the half and half, heat until hot then tip in the Gruyere, stir through until melted

 - Sprinkle in nutmeg, salt and pepper, stir, check seasoning, adjust to taste